mbreeze01/DLLInjectionDetector/README.md

 - Implements the ``IInjectionHandler`` interface
 - Monitors hook events, logs information to the console, and actively blocks DLL injection attempts

+#### Other Notes

+It is also worth mentioning that within the method ``::HandleBaseThreadInitThunk``, the method ``InjectionDetector::IsModuleAddress`` is called to determine whether the thread’s start address belongs to a loaded module.
+If this is not the case, it is highly likely that an external process has injected code at that address.

 ## Screenshot

 ![Screenshot.PNG](./Images/Screenshot.PNG)